Noisy Breathing Stridor

 - We usually would examine the child in detail before getting any investigations.

-- The airway doctor may recommend one or more of these diagnostic tests:
+- Some children with stridor may need a one or more of these diagnostic tests:

 - Flexible Bronchoscopy is the most important investigations required for evaluation of children with stridor or noisy breathing.
 We thereby can exactly see the airway or wind pipe from inside and tell you the cause of the noise.

-- Plain X-ray, airway fluoroscopy, barium swallow, and CT scan of the chest - might also be required for a complete evaluation.
+- Plain X-ray, barium swallow, and CT scan of the chest - might also be required for a complete evaluation.